Ditectrev/Microsoft-Azure-AZ-900-Microsoft-Azure-Fundamentals-Practice-Tests-Exams-Questions-Answers/README.md

 *[⬆ Back to Top](#table-of-contents)*

 ### You need to deploy several virtual machines to Azure.
 You need to ensure that you can assign permissions to the virtual machines simultaneously.
-Which of the following can be implemented to fulfil this requirement
+Which of the following can be implemented to fulfil this requirement?

 - [ ] Deploy all the virtual machines to the same region.
 - [x] Deploy all the virtual machines to the same resource group.